peremartra/Large-Language-Model-Notebooks-Course/README.md

 * Article: https://medium.com/towards-artificial-intelligence/rouge-metrics-evaluating-summaries-in-large-language-models-d200ee7ca0e6
 * Notebook: https://github.com/peremartra/Large-Language-Model-Notebooks-Course/blob/main/4-Evaluating%20LLMs/rouge-evaluation-untrained-vs-trained-llm.ipynb

-## Fine Tuning.
+## Fine Tuning & Optimization.
-In the FineTuning section of models, we will explore different techniques such as Prompt Fine Tuning or LoRA, and we will use the Hugging Face PEFT library to efficiently fine-tune Large Language Models.
+In the FineTuning & Optimization section, we will explore different techniques such as Prompt Fine Tuning or LoRA, and we will use the Hugging Face PEFT library to efficiently fine-tune Large Language Models.
+We will explore techniques like quantization to reduce the weight of the Models.

 ### Prompt tuning using PEFT Library from Hugging Face.
 In this notebook, two models are trained using Prompt Tuning from the PEFT library.
 This technique not only allows us to train by modifying the weights of very few parameters but also enables us to have different specialized models loaded in memory that use the same foundational model.